-The hitch must be rated over the GVWR and the hitch weight of the trailer.
-Weight specifications can be found at www.Dutchmen.com.
-Dutchmen Manufacturing does not supply the tow vehicle hitch, weight distribution bars or the sway control.
+The hitch must be rated over the GVWR and the hitch weight of the RV.
+Weight specifications can be found at www.Keystonerv.com.
+Keystone RV does not supply the tow vehicle hitch, weight distribution bars or the sway control.
 Your RV dealer will be able to help with proper hitch selection for your tow vehicle.